-With these general guidelines out of the way, let’s look at creative ideas that employ this powerful social media tool to fight and hopefully ending world hunger.
+Let’s look at some creative ideas that employ this powerful social media tool to fight and hopefully end world hunger:

 Hashtags are powerful Twitter tools which can multiply your small efforts by making them visible to a large number of people.